 -

-Returns all of the field values, regardless of whether or not they were updated.
+Returns all of the field values, regardless of update status.

 ReturnsType Description Object An object of key-value pairs of field names with their values.
 Examplefunction updateFeature() { // Get the updated field values const attributes = form.getValues(); // Call applyEdits on the featurelayer layer.applyEdits({ // Pass in the updated field values updateFeatures: [{ attributes }] }); }